hereditary-eu/PrivEval/README.md

 ## Citing
-If you use this code, please cite the associated paper:
+If you use this code, please cite the associated paper.

 PrivEval:
 ```
 @article{trudslev2025priveval,